HoTT/HoTT-2019/programme.md

 Real-cohesive homotopy type theory is an extension of homotopy type theory obtained by adding a string of modalities &#643; ⊣ ♭ ⊣ ♯ to encode Lawvere's axiomatic cohesion.
 The &#643; modality compares higher inductive types with their set-theoretic counterparts, e.g. the circle as a 0-type <tt>base</tt> and 1-type <tt>loop : base &rarr; base</tt> and the circle as a set { (x,y) ❘ x,y ∈ R and x<sup>2</sup>+y<sup>2</sup>=1 }.
 The ♭ modality allows for non-continuous constructions, such as choosing the fixed point in the proof of Brower's fixed point theorem.
 In this talk, we extend the use-case for real-cohesive homotopy type theory by importing a HoTT version of the classic Borsuk-Ulam theorem.

-#### Thierry Coquand: Some models of univalent type theory {#coquand}
+#### Thierry Coquand: Some constructive models of univalent type theory {#coquand}

-I would like to present ongoing work (with Steve Awodey and Emily Riehl) on a refined notion of cartesian cubical sets.
+I would like to first present ongoing work (with Steve Awodey, Evan Cavallo, Emily Riehl and Christian Sattler) on a refined notion of cartesian cubical sets.
 For this notion, we can show in a classical metatheory that the (-1)-types are the Booleans and the 0-types are the sets.
-Here is a possible application of such  constructive models of univalence.
-If we relativize what we have done to presheaf models, we get directly a model of type theory and a model structure on cubical presheaves.
+I will then try to explain a possible application of such constructive models of univalence.
+If we relativize what we have done to presheaf models, we get directly a model of type theory and a model structure on cubical presheaves, which is obtained from a constructive model of univalent type theory (as explained in Steve’s talk).
 The (-1)-types (resp.
 0-types) for this model are not the sieves (resp. ordinary presheaves) but they become them (in a classical metatheory) if we apply a suitable left exact modality.

 #### Eric Finster: Coherent Polynomial Monads and Their Algebras {#finster}